Jeanne Altmann: Early life and education

 Jeanne Altmann started her undergraduate degree at UCLA as a mathematics major.
-However, during her second year, she transferred to MIT after marrying Stuart Altmann, who was a graduate student at Harvard.
-She then accompanied him to the University of Alberta, where she received her degree in mathematics in 1962.
+During her second year, she transferred to MIT after marrying Stuart Altmann, who was a graduate student at Harvard.
+She accompanied him to the University of Alberta, where she received her degree in mathematics in 1962.
 Altmann then attended Emory University for her M.A.T. in mathematics and teaching, which she earned in 1970.
 Later, she started her graduate degree in biology at the University of Chicago.
-Through her dissertation, she decided to focus on social and familial interactions of baboons.
+She focused on social and familial interactions of baboons for her dissertation.

 Using her mathematics background, she was employed as a data analyst in a lab studying human childhood.
-It was with her background in mathematics that her best known paper was written in 1974 which had been cited at least 10,000 times as of March 1, 2014.
+She drew upon her mathematics skills to write her best known paper, a survey of field research sampling methodologies, in 1974.
+It has been cited over 20,000 times, as of October 2025.